dani0cord/catkin_ws_user/line_detection_wiki.md

 # Edge detection

 We include the IPMapper in our node instead of having it as separate node.
 We only transform only the part of the input image that contains the road.
 Before we begin scanning the image for edges, we (only once per execution) generate scanlines, i.e. line segments in which we will later look for the edges.
 Scanlines are horizontal, perpendicular to straight lines in road image, generated inside a predefined region of interest with predefined vertical distance.
 After receiving and transforming an image from the camera we walk along each of these scanlines and look for edges (significant transition from light to dark or dark to light grey).
 This is detected using kernel of size 5, where we subtract values in the left side of kernel and add those on right side of kernel (along with the same from previous and next row of image) to final sum, which corresponds to the gradient of this part of image.
 If the absolute value of this sum is higher than predefined threshold, we found an edge in the image at this position.
 Detected edges also have minimum distance in a scanline between them so we always detect only the most significant part of one edge.
+Finally we sort the lane marking edge points by their respective y coordinate.

 # Lane width detection

+TODO:

 # Lane Markings